millstreamwebsoftware/astro-component-starter/src/content/pages/why.md

       - _component: building-blocks/wrappers/accordion/accordion-item
         title: How does the component library work?
         contentSections:
-          - _component: building-blocks/core-elements/simple-text
+          - _component: building-blocks/core-elements/text
             text: >-
-              The framework gives you straightforward building blocks without hiding anything behind layers of abstraction.
-You see what's happening and you stay in control.
+              We give you straightforward building blocks without hiding anything behind layers of abstraction.
+You see everything that's happening, and stay in control.
-            size: md
       - _component: building-blocks/wrappers/accordion/accordion-item
-        title: What's included in the component lirbary?
+        title: What's included in the component library?
         contentSections:
-          - _component: building-blocks/core-elements/simple-text
+          - _component: building-blocks/core-elements/text
             text: >-
               Lean HTML, CSS, and small touches of vanilla JavaScript.
 No dead weight, no surprise dependencies, just the pieces you actually need to build great pages.
-            size: md
       - _component: building-blocks/wrappers/accordion/accordion-item
         title: How is the component library so fast?
         contentSections:
-          - _component: building-blocks/core-elements/simple-text
+          - _component: building-blocks/core-elements/text
             text: >-
               Performance comes from keeping things lightweight.
 The framework handles image optimization and responsive patterns so your site stays quick without extra work.
-            size: md
       - _component: building-blocks/wrappers/accordion/accordion-item
-        title: How can I make the component library my own?
+        title: Can I customize the component library?
         contentSections:
-          - _component: building-blocks/core-elements/simple-text
+          - _component: building-blocks/core-elements/text
             text: >-
               Every part of the component starter is meant to be opened, read, and edited.
 You shape it to fit your project instead of working around someone else's opinions.
-            size: md
     maxContentWidth: xl
     paddingHorizontal: xl
     paddingVertical: 4xl
     colorScheme: contrast
-    backgroundColor: surface
+    backgroundColor: base
-    label: About FAQ
   - _component: page-sections/ctas/cta-form
     heading: Get in touch
     subtext: Have questions?
 We'd love to hear from you.